Reactive Synthesis of Smart Contract Control Flows: Introduction

 \paragraph{Overview.} We first provide some brief preliminaries on state machines, reactive synthesis, and TSL.
-In \Cref{sec:pastTSL}, we demonstrate how to specify smart contracts using pure pastTSL and prove the undecidability of its realizability problem.
-Next, in \Cref{sec:parameterized_pastTSL}, we introduce parameterized pastTSL and demonstrate its features with the specification of an ERC20 contract.
-We proceed with the synthesis algorithm for parameterized specifications in \Cref{sec:parameterized_synthesis}.
-Finally, in \Cref{sec:implementation,sec:eval}, we present the implementation and evaluation of \tool.
+In \Cref{sec:paramTSL}, we introduce parameterized TSL and demonstrate how it can be used for specifying smart contract control flows.
+Subsequently, we discuss the high-level idea and associated challenges of our synthesis approach in \Cref{sec:approach} and discuss synthesis from plain pastTSL in \Cref{sec:pastTSL_synthesis}. demonstrate how to specify smart contracts using pure pastTSL and prove the undecidability of its realizability problem.
+We proceed with the main part of the approach, a splitting algorithm for state machines, in \Cref{sec:paramSynt}.
+Finally, we discuss the implementation of \tool and its evaluation in \Cref{sec:impl_eval}.